 Final thoughts on Grammarly:

 A useful tool for beginners.
-Although, it has excessive limitations to usage and displays advertisements.
+Although, it has excessive limitations on usage and displays advertisements.
 If you are a serious blogger then I recommend buying a paid version.

 A top-rated tool to use, though, it has a massive impact after Grammarly.
 Let’s check out its pros and cons.